espinoco/.emacs.d/README.md

 (load "~/.emacs.d/init.el")
 ```

-## This is an Emacs Mac OS X configuration
+## This is an Emacs under OS X configuration

 I install Emacs from homebrew with: